JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 The checksum is the same descriptor, hashed to a different key via a different hash function, and is used to detect hash collisions.

-The `query_world_cache()` function below is what ReSTIR GI will later use to lookup irradiance at the hit point for raytraces.
+The `query_world_cache()` function below is what ReSTIR GI uses to lookup irradiance at the hit point for raytraces.

 ```rust
 fn query_world_cache(world_position: vec3<f32>, world_normal: vec3<f32>, view_position: vec3<f32>) -> vec3<f32> {